-The OCC also granted your request to waive the residency requirements of 12 USC 72 for Directors Heath Tarbert, Amy Friend, and Tamara Schulz to serve as members of the board of directors of the Bank.
-This waiver is granted based upon a review of all available information, including the filing and any subsequent correspondence and telephone conversations, and the Bank's representation that this waiver will not affect the board's responsibility to direct the Bank's operations in a safe, sound, and legal manner.
+The OCC also granted your request to waive the residency requirements of 12 USC 72 for all of the proposed directors to serve as members of the board of directors of the Bank.
+This waiver is granted based upon a review of all available information, including the filing and any subsequent correspondence and telephone conversations, and the Bank's representation that this waiver will not affect the board's fulfillment of its responsibility to direct the Bank's operations in a safe, sound, and legal manner.
 The OCC reserves the right to withdraw or modify this waiver and, at its discretion, to request additional information at any time in the future.